dannyledger/projects-and-portfolio/README.md

 ---

-Below is an overview of the very projects that can be found, and the skills they look to demonstrate.
+Below is an overview of the various projects that can be found, and the skills (commented on the right-side) they look to demonstrate.

 ### 📂 Repository Structure
 ```